almusawiaf/COVID_As_Game/README.md

 # COVID_As_Game

-1. To start run the code, call the main function.
-You should pass number of zones to generate the SEIRD populations.
+1. To start run the code, call the main() function.
+2. You should pass number of iteration/simulation where the model generates the next SEIRD populations based on the last statistics.
-2. The program will simulate the status of the zones to affiliate in coalitions for best payoff.
+3. The program will simulate the status of the zones to affiliate in coalitions for best payoff.
-3. It will show the best coalitions at each time based on the maximum payoff.
+4. It will show the best coalitions at each time based on the maximum payoff.